SautinSoft/SautinSoft.PdfMetamorphosis.Examples/README.md

-##SautinSoft.
-PDF Metamorphosis .Net
-[PDF Metamorphosis .Net](https://sautinsoft.com/products/pdf-metamorphosis/) is a component to convert HTML, Text, RTF and DOCX documents into PDF format.
+[PDF Metamorphosis .Net by SautinSoft](https://sautinsoft.com/products/pdf-metamorphosis/) is a component to convert HTML, Text, RTF and DOCX documents into PDF format.
 The component is entirely written in managed C#, it's absolutely standalone and doesn't require Adobe Acrobat® or MS Word®.
 Developers can convert their files into PDF with only two lines of code within C#, VB.Net, ASP.Net!